How to Trade Cryptocurrencies

 Namecoin was one of the first additional blockchain technologies.
 It’s a decentralised name registration database.
 It allows the registration of a common name while giving it a unique blockchain key.54 One use could be to match domain names to IP addresses.

 2011: By mid-year, BTC traded at $10 and was moving higher.
 The Silk Road, a drug dealing site opened using Bitcoin as currency and later in the year fraud interrupted PayPal/Bitcoin transactions.
 The bubble burst and in four days BTC lost over 67% of its value.
-Mid 2011 also saw 25,000 BTC stolen from a wallet and major breaches of the Mt.Gox exchange.
+Mid 2011 also saw 25,000 BTC stolen from the eToro Money crypto wallet and major breaches of the Mt.Gox exchange.
 Hackers stole passwords and drained accounts of millions in Bitcoin.

 2012: This year brought an FBI report on virtual currencies and how they could enable illegal drug and arms deals.
 While cryptocurrencies and Bitcoin gained recognition with conferences, magazines, physical coins, and more, it still struggled with hacks, Ponzi schemes, and increasing government suspicion.